Rogaška Slatina: Churches

 The parish church in the town is dedicated to the Holy Cross and belongs to the Roman Catholic Diocese of Celje.
 The current structure at the site was built between 1864 and 1866 in a Neo-Romanesque style.
 The earliest mention of a church at the site is in a manuscript from 1304, although the church predated that time.
 That building was Romanesque, and it was razed in 1863 to make way for today's church.

 Another church, next to the village of Prnek, is dedicated to the Holy Trinity.
 It also belongs to the Parish of Rogaška Slatina.
-It was built in the 17th century and contains a gold-plated altar dating to between 1650 and 1675.
+It was built in the 17th century and contains a gilded altar dating to between 1650 and 1675.
 The rest of the internal furnishings are from the 18th and 19th centuries.

 Notable people

 Notable people that were born or lived in Rogaška Slatina include: